Vietnam.vn - Nền tảng quảng bá Việt Nam

 There, he was diagnosed with Streptococcus suis – a dangerous bacteria that can be transmitted from pigs to humans through undercooked food or open wounds.

-As a precaution, doctors recommend that people absolutely do not eat blood pudding, pig intestines or any other undercooked pork products.
+To prevent this, doctors recommend that people absolutely do not eat blood pudding, pig intestines or any other undercooked pork products.
 When buying meat, choose products with clear origins, avoid meat with unusual color, signs of edema or bleeding.

 For those involved in slaughtering and processing pork, they must wear gloves, masks and clean their hands after contact.
 If there are open wounds on the hands and feet, they must be covered with waterproof gauze before handling raw food.
-In addition, for ready-to-eat food bought outside, people should blanch it in boiling water or cook it thoroughly before eating to ensure food safety and hygiene.
+In addition, with ready-to-eat food bought outside, people should blanch it in boiling water or cook it thoroughly before eating to ensure food safety and hygiene.

 Minh Trang